dazuma/toys/toys/docs/guide.md

 One way to define a template is to use the `template` directive.
 Like the `mixin` directive, this creates a named template that you can access inside the current tool and any of its subtools.
+Also, like mixins, your template name must be a string.

 Following is a simple template example: